Over a decade ago I read this 17 year old passage from Eliezer

 I think both of those are true, but it does not follow that history is made of individuals solving individual math problems and pushing out papers which get stacked into the intellectual tower of babel.
 History as far as I can see is made out of systems or ensembles of people moving around in different configurations.

 Yudkowsky couldn’t do what he did without ET Jaynes, who in turn relied on the progenitors of probability and rationality including Thomas Bayes and William of Ockham.
 But he was also influenced “sideways” by the people who he learned from and defined himself against, the people in SL4 and the people he called idiots and the venture capitalists he once idolised for their competence and Peter Thiel and Demis Hassabis and his family.
 They shape (at the very least) his emotional worldview, which then shapes how he takes in information and integrates it at a deep and fundamental level.
 This is true insofar as it is true for any human who lives in a society.
 When I write anything I can feel the hands of writers past and present shaping my action space.
-They shape both what I write about and how I choose to right.
+They shape both what I write about and how I choose to write.

 So yes if he was gone everything would be different.
 But it would also be the same, people would love and fight and struggle and cooperate.
 The sameness of trends manifests at a higher level of coarsegraining, the level where the systemic forces and the long dreams and molochian demons live.
 And none of this diminishes what he did, does, will do, or could have done.
 It’s just the way things are, because we can’t run randomised control trials on society.